-Postman not only provides us with an environment to work with APIs, It can also be used to request web pages like a browser.
-Enter the URL in the address bar and hit send to see the HTML response.
+Postman not only provides us with an environment to work with APIs, but it can also be used to request web pages like a browser.
+Enter the URL in the address bar and hit send to see the HTML (HyperText Markup Language) response.
 Postman can also help appending scripts before the user sends the request and after obtaining the response.
 We can store each request in a collection, which later can be used to run all requests in order.

 What is API testing?

 If we know that the API is supposed to perform a particular action, like update data, fetch data, delete data, make a change in data, the tests should check the results of those actions.
-Does it behave the same way as it’s supposed to be?
-What about when it’s not supposed to happen?
+Does it behave the same way as it is supposed to be?
+What about when it is not supposed to happen?
 And are the results what you would expect it to be?
 API testing is typically black-box testing, but to the extent that we have access to the results of the API’s actions beforehand and we know the expected response which needs to be validated.